An interview with Julie Springer, CMO, TransUnion

 You have to make the business case for rebranding, and then there has to be a business agreement and alignment.
 That’s the very first part of the process.
 And this definitely needs to be collaborative, pursued through extensive dialogue.
 The more you’re inclusive at the beginning, the easier the process is going to be throughout.

 We had extensive input sessions, we had them at the executive level, we had them at the middle management level, we had them with sales, so we really got a lot out of that.
 I attribute this largely to our agency, who led it all…Avenue… I think you know them [laughs].

 Because instead of pursuing a transformational brand that we came up with and presented, the Avenue team took us on an “archaeological dig.”
 The process was like slowly using those little fan brushes to uncover what was already there.

 I’ve been part of some rebrands at some pretty large companies, but the effort that we’ve just been through at TransUnion is the most successful rebranding work I’ve ever been part of.
 It’s because we took our time and we started at the top, and also because we went out and created brand ambassadors in every part of the organization.

 I think when you do that you end up with something that’s entirely genuine and authentic.
 That’s why now I always say that I don’t need to own the brand anymore, it’s just inherent to the organization.

 About Julie Springer: Julie is the Chief Marketing Officer of TransUnion, the global information and risk solutions provider that equips businesses and individuals worldwide with “Information for Good.”

-About Rachel Klein: Rachel is Director of Strategy for Avenue, the B2B marketing strategy and activation firm that helps mid-size firms drive change and growth.
+About Avenue: Avenue is B2B marketing strategy and activation firm that helps mid-size firms drive change and growth.